 While crafting a strategy for tech startups, you shouldn’t be afraid of experimentation.
 Invite-only, exclusivity-centered marketing strategies can truly bring virality in such cases.

 Let’s take OnePlus as an example.
 The company started as a tech startup that offered affordable Android smartphones.
+This experience gave them valuable insights into what it takes to start a company.
 While launching their first smartphones, they decided to opt for an invite-only strategy – you wouldn’t be able to buy their products without an invitation.
 The results: they sold over 1.5 million phones by the end of the year.
 The same strategy was used by Gmail when it launched.

 Such campaign strategies are perfect for tech startups as they require little to no resources.
 However, confidence in your product is vital here.
 Exclusivity brings results only when the product delivers real value to its users.